mixpanel/docs/pages/guides/playbooks/project-migration.md

     - **Identify what is in scope** for this migration.
 Do you want to bring all data from all projects into one or select a subset of data to retain?
 - **Timeline and Milestones:**
     - **Create a high-level timeline** that outlines key phases of the migration, such as planning, execution, validation, and post-migration review.
 This will help keep the project on schedule.
+        - **Best practice:**
+            - For larger migrations, the planning phase can become more complex.
+Using a phased approach to break down the data migration process, with multiple QA checkpoints along the way, helps identify and resolve issues early.
+This approach reduces the risk of discovering problems in later stages and minimizes the need to reimport quality improvements in subsequent phases.

 **2. Identify Key Stakeholders and Define Owners**